msokolowski1991/Faxel/README.md

     private String lastName;
 }
 ```
 As you can see, first we've annotated a collection of Person as @ExcelSheet.
 This means that sheet named "Person", starting from position 1 to Integer.MAX_VALUE, will be parsed row by row.
-The start should be less than end.
+The startIndex should be less than end.
 The arrangement could be one of ROW or COLUMN.
 ### Parsing excel
 Next step is to actually parse our excel to previously defined Java model.
 First we need to create ModelDefinition from our class.
 ```